 If you exceed the recommended distance, the quality of your connection and the signals will severely decrease.
 This is why Bluetooth is known to be used for short range wireless speakers.

-Bluetooth speakers are just regular speakers that allow you to stay connected and enjoy your music and movies without the need for cables.
-This perk will afford users the flexibility of placement and setup when connecting your Bluetooth devices.
+Bluetooth speakers are just regular speakers that allow you to stay connected and enjoy your music and movies without the need for wires or cables.
+This perk will afford users to use the flexibility of placement and setup when connecting your devices.

 How is Audio Channeled in Speakers via Bluetooth

 Now let’s get down deeper into how the audio works inside a Bluetooth speaker.
-Both Bluetooth and Wi-Fi speakers are wireless technology, but they function differently.
-As we mentioned above, Bluetooth uses relatively the same technology that can be found in our cell phones, while a WiFi wireless speaker relies on your home network.
+Both Bluetooth and Wi-Fi speakers are non-wire technology, but they function differently.
+As we mentioned above, Bluetooth uses relatively the same technology with radio waves that can be found in our cell phones, while a WiFi wireless speaker relies on your home network.

-Using Bluetooth is very easy and the concept is very simple.
+Using Bluetooth devices such as the Sonos Roam speaker are very easy and the concept to use is very simple.
 To have both your devices paired, all you need to do is to place them in range for a strong connection.
-What’s great about Bluetooth technology is you can connect multiple devices at the same time to make an entire system for surround sound.
+What’s great about using Bluetooth technology is you can connect multiple devices at the same time to make an entire system for surround sound.

 Bluetooth technology can also allow for information and large amounts of data transfer between two devices and not just play music.